patMohr/GettingCleaningDataProject/CodeBook.md

 This particular repository should be considered an offset off the original data set where our goal is to summarize the average measurement by subject (across all activities) and by activity (across all subjects).

-The result of that analysis is a tidy dataset with the most granularity possible based on the original experimental design(details in section 5).
+The result of that analysis is a tidy dataset with the most granularity possible based on the original experimental design (please see details in section 5).

 #### Section 2.
 Brief description of original data set
 Human Activity Recognition Using Smartphones Data Set can be downloaded from https://archive.ics.uci.edu/ml/machine-learning-databases/00240/UCI HAR Dataset.zip